-Since its establishment as the nation’s first public university in 1789, the University of North Carolina at Chapel Hill has earned a reputation as a leading global university.
-Carolina is consistently ranked among the nation’s best universities in academic quality, research, access, diversity, engagement and global presence.
+Since our establishment as the first public university in the United States in 1789, the University of North Carolina at Chapel Hill has earned a reputation as a leading global public research university.

 We enroll more than 30,000 students representing all 100 North Carolina counties, the 50 U.S. states, and more than 100 countries.
 UNC-Chapel Hill’s Global Guarantee provides access for all Carolina students to a transformative global education, with opportunities to learn from cultures and societies around the world—and to learn about the ways our world is interconnected.
 Whether through study abroad or through rich global content and experiences incorporated into the Carolina curriculum, our students develop critical thinking and problem-solving skills fundamental to their success as they become the next generation of global leaders.

 Our students learn from nearly 3,900 full-time faculty members from about 80 countries.
 Many are members and leaders in the most prestigious academies and professional organizations.
 They’ve received external recognition for their work through awards such as the Nobel Prize and MacArthur “Genius Grants”—and many have been selected as Fulbright Scholars.
 Our researchers draw in $1.2 billion in sponsored research annually.
 This work represents thousands of global connections, and I am proud that our faculty are finding promising solutions to some of the most pressing issues in the world.